 After setting up my tripod, the sun miraculously streamed through the dense cloud cover and illuminated the upper half of the scene in rich golden light before retreating as quickly as it arrived.
 After capturing several images (see the header photo), and knowing I needed to cross the stream for a perspective including the entire upper and lower falls, I hesitantly waded waist-deep through the fast-moving water, leaning against my extended tripod for increased stability.
 Once near the other side, I settled uncomfortably on a partially submerged rock, and set up for the shot.

 Quickly depleting daylight forced a longer-than-desired exposure time, and the mist from the lower falls combined with a light rainfall, making it nearly impossible to keep my lens dry throughout the long exposure.
 Several attempts failed, but I continued to dry the lens, adjusted my camera settings to a slightly faster exposure, and impatiently waited for a slight break in the conditions before quickly bracketing a series of shots and anxiously hoping to hear the sound of the closing shutter before the next water droplets arrived.
 A quick monitor check looked clean so I packed up, sat for a few minutes and admired the magnificence, and thanked Nauyaca Falls for providing such a jaw-dropping experience.
-Afterwards, I carefully crossed the rushing stream again, and began the long journey back to basecamp.
+Afterwards, I carefully crossed the rushing stream again, and began the long journey back to the car.

-Lower Nauyaca Falls, Costa ricaThe return to the parking lot was a race against impending darkness and I arrived in total blackness, wet, hot, dirty, and completely exhausted.
-Since this experience, transportation to and from the waterfalls has become available, and we gratefully take advantage of that service.
+The return to the parking lot was a race against impending darkness and I arrived in total blackness, wet, hot, dirty, and completely exhausted.
+To this day, Nauyaca Falls is the hardest hike I have ever done, and since this experience, transportation to and from the waterfalls has become available, which we gratefully take advantage of on photography tours.

 You can explore Nauyaca Falls on the 7-day, 6-night, South Pacific Costa Rica photo tour.
 Click the title for the full itinerary and booking information and grab your spot!